aloicerains/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 #### Tasks
 ==========
-* Task 0: Script that reads and prints the content of a file
+* Task 0: Script that reads and prints the content of a file given as argument
+* Task 1: Script writes string to file; string and file given as arguments
+* Task 3: Script displays the status code of a `GET` request